 Spot prices for electricity vary at different times of the year as a result of increased or decreased energy consumption or supply constraints or surpluses, often as a result of weather conditions.
-During 2023, each of the Cardinal Facility, the Whitecourt Biomass Facility, the Kneehill Solar Facility, and a portion of the Claresholm Solar Facility bid electricity that such facility produced into the Ontario and Alberta electricity markets, respectively, and received revenue related to the applicable market price.
-Accordingly, the financial results of the Cardinal Facility, the Whitecourt Biomass Facility, the Kneehill Solar Facility, and the Claresholm Solar Facility could fluctuate in accordance with such seasonal variations.
+During 2024, each of the Cardinal Facility, the Buffalo Atlee 1 Wind Facility, the Buffalo Atlee 3 Wind Facility, the Whitecourt Biomass Facility, the Kneehill Solar Facility, and a portion of the Claresholm Solar Facility bid electricity that such facility produced into the Ontario and Alberta electricity markets, respectively, and received revenue related to the applicable market price.
+Accordingly, the financial results of the Cardinal Facility, the Buffalo Atlee 1 Wind Facility, the Buffalo Atlee 3 Wind Facility, the Whitecourt Biomass Facility, the Kneehill Solar Facility, and the Claresholm Solar Facility, the Buffalo Atlee 3 Wind Facility, the Whitecourt Biomass Facility, the Kneehill Solar Facility, and the Claresholm Solar Facility could fluctuate in accordance with such seasonal variations.